Home Automation - Implementation

 For sensitive sensors it is best to put the Phidget sensor module at the sensor point in each room and then route long Vint wires back to the Automation Main Panel because Vint is digital and so not effected by interference.

 Whenever a wall switch is needed then it is best to use an Insteon module even if you then need to use a plugged-in power supply to produce the lower voltage needed by the thing you are controlling.
 Also even when you don't need a wall switch it is typically still best to use an Insteon module because the wiring is easier and the electrical code for wiring them is fully established.
+In practice, the Phidget PC interface is mainly for sensors, ie inputs rather than outputs.

 Magnetic sensor switches on all windows (12VDC)